markh0rr/fullstackopen/notes.md

 By default, effects run after every completed render, but you can choose to fire it only when certain values have changed.
 - the second parameter is used to specify how often the effect is run
 - - if the second parameter is an empty array [], the effect runs only with the first render
+- - the second parameter could also be an array of state to observe. change on those would trigger a rerender.

 => single responsibity principle: extract the communication into its own module (src/services)